Ross McWhirter: Career

 Ross and Norris both became sports journalists in 1950.
 In 1951, they published Get to Your Marks, and earlier that year they had founded an agency to provide facts and figures to Fleet Street, endeavouring "to supply facts and figures to newspapers, yearbooks, encyclopaedias and advertisers."

 While building their business, they both worked as sports journalists.
 They knew and covered runner Christopher Chataway, a Guinness employee who recommended them to Hugh Beaver.
 After an interview in 1954 in which the Guinness directors enjoyed testing the twins' knowledge of records and unusual facts, the brothers agreed to start work on the book that would become The Guinness Book of Records.
 In August 1955, the first slim green volume, 198 pages long, appeared at bookstalls, and within four more months it had become the UK's number one nonfiction bestseller.
 Both brothers were regulars on the BBC show Record Breakers.
 They were noted for their encyclopedic memories, enabling them to provide detailed answers to questions from the audience about entries in The Guinness Book of Records.
 Norris continued to appear on the programme after Ross's death.

 In 1958, long after the legend of William Webb Ellis as the originator of rugby had become engrained in rugby culture, Ross managed to rediscover Ellis's grave in a cemetery in Menton in Alpes Maritimes (it has since been renovated by the French Rugby Federation).

 In 1965, Ross and Norris were guests on the American panel game show I've Got a Secret, where they exhibited their memorisation of the Guinness Book of Records.

 Politics

-In the early 1960s, McWhirter was a Conservative Party activist and unsuccessfully sought the seat of Edmonton in the 1964 general election.
+In the early 1960s, McWhirter was a Conservative Party activist and unsuccessfully fought the seat of Edmonton in the 1964 general election.
 Following his killing, his brother and others founded the National Association for Freedom (later the Freedom Association).

-His views have been described as "right-wing".
+His views were on the right-wing of the political spectrum.